 One very important thing to be aware of when it comes to both chisels and other accessories is that most manufacturers have their own specific fitment so you can only use chisels made to fit, for example, a JCB breaker in a JCB breaker.
 In most cases they are not interchangeable.

-Health and Safety When Using Kango Hammers and Breakers
+What About Health and Safety When Using Kango Hammers and Breakers?

 As is the case with most power tools, they can be very dangerous and cause serious injury if not used correctly and also without wearing the correct safety equipment.